uhuohuy/GazPNE2/README.md

 ### Run the code

-Note that it might take around 2 minutes to load required models and datasets.
+Note that it might take  1 minute to load required models and data.

 > python -u main.py --input=0 --input_file=data/test.txt